Santa Maria, Pangasinan: Spanish Colonial Era

+American invasion era

 In 1903, the Americans arrived in Santa Maria and their rule began.
 In 1901 there was an election for the president of Santa Maria.
 This was during the United States military government of the islands.
 The President was given a two years term, due to his good administration.

-Again, in 1903, Santa Maria was incorporated into the town of Tayug. for financial reasons, as before, but in 1907 a special election was held for the purpose of returning all small municipalities that had incorporated with bigger towns.
+In 1903, Santa Maria was incorporated again into the town of Tayug for financial reasons, as before, but in 1907 a special election was held for the purpose of returning all small municipalities that had incorporated with bigger towns.
 Don Alejandro Gonzales was then elected president and served until 1910 when he was succeeded by Don Mariano de Guzman who served to 1912.
-From this date, to the present, the different successions of presidents, alcaldes and mayors had occurred all over the islands.
+From this date to the present, the different successions of presidents, alcaldes and mayors had occurred all over the islands.